oracle/python-cx_Oracle/doc/src/module.rst

     The pool parameter is expected to be a :ref:`session pool object <sesspool>` and the use of this parameter is the equivalent of calling :meth:`SessionPool.acquire()`.
 Parameters not
-    acecpted by that method are ignored.
+    accepted by that method are ignored.

     The threaded parameter is expected to be a boolean expression which indicates whether or not Oracle should wrap accesses to connections with a